 Looking back at my Pre-PR reflections, it is fascinating to see how much breadth and depth my perceptions have expanded when it comes to public relations.
 “Public Relations is all about image”.
-This was the opening sentence of my initial perceptions of public relations.
-Public Relations is so much more than than.
-While image is definitely a key component, public relations is also about relationship building, collaboration, creative problem solving amongst a multitude of other ideas.
+This was the opening sentence of my initial perceptions of public relations blog post.
+Public Relations is so much more than that.
+While image is definitely a key component, public relations is also about relationship building, collaboration and creative problem-solving amongst a multitude of other ideas.

 Public Relation is involved in so many other fields.
 From the variety of guest speakers in class, my mind was truly opened up to how much other departments and fields truly need PR.
 From Stephanie Rice, I learned how important PR is to a multitude of different products from the automotive industry to the Pure Michigan campaigns (Rice, S. n.d.
 Personal Communication).
 In addition, I learned how important it is to develop relationships within the world of public relations as well as journalism and advertising seeing that they are all so intertwined.
 Through building a network, these people within these fields utilize each other and benefit each other’s work.
 This was so fascinating to me.